iangornall/memoria/README.md

 Technologies used:
 React with Redux and Styled Components

+This application should exhibit best practices for application development where possible.

 I used create-react-app and redux-starter-kit to build basic scaffolding with best practices implemented.
 I have used redux before without the starter kit, but I found the included tools made for more readable code.

 I used Styled Components to build out styles because it gives you modular, reusable code.
 This enabled me to reuse styled components from a prior project.

+I broke apart the lifecycle and logic components from the display components for ease of testing.

+I used Jest to create smoke screen tests to be sure components rendered.
+I had not previously performed testing with Jest, but found it helped identify bugs.
+Due to the scope of the project, I tested functionality as a user, however I am interested in learning more and writing automated tests in the future.

 Application Requirements: